helmsy3/hello-world/README.md

 # hello-world
-A place for idea, resources, and open discussion.
+A place for ideas, resources, and open discussion.

+I'm a 27 year old student in security informatics looking for resources to enhance my learning experience.